kcl-lang/kcl-lang.io/docs/user_docs/guides/working-with-k8s/generate_k8s_manifests.md

 ### Prerequisite

-First, you can visit the [KCL project home page](https://github.com/KusionStack/KCLVM) to download and install KCL according to the instructions, and then prepare a [Kubernetes](https://kubernetes.io/) environment.
+First, you can visit the [KCL Quick Start](/docs/user_docs/getting-started/kcl-quick-start) to download and install KCL according to the instructions, and then prepare a [Kubernetes](https://kubernetes.io/) environment.

 ### Generate Kubernetes manifests